tecclaire/dsp/05a-python.md

 Describe Python's `lambda`.
 What is it, and what is it used for?
 Give at least one example, including an example of using a `lambda` in the `key` argument to `sorted`.

 >> While normal functions are defined using the def keyword, anonymous functions are defined using the lambda keyword.
 Lambda is userful to define functions inline, so it's good to be used as arguments for a higher-order function.
-Ex.Use lambda to sort a list of tuples by the second value each element has. tuples = [(1,2,3),(3,1,5),(2,0,7)] sorted(tuples, key=lambda tup: tup[1])
+Ex.
+Use lambda to sort a list of tuples by the second value each element has: tuples = [(1,2,3),(3,1,5),(2,0,7)] sorted(tuples, key=lambda tup: tup[1])
 ---